KWellesly/ML4Anime/index.md

 <p align='center'>
   <img src="/ML4Anime/graphs/AoT_Eu_wording_out-1.jpg" width="500"/>
 </p>
-  In contrast, our Euclidean un-normalized results were heavily based on high values quantitative features such as scored_by, and did not give results similar to our on-hot encoded features.
+  In contrast, our Euclidean un-normalized results were heavily based on high values quantitative features such as members, and did not give results similar to our on-hot encoded features.
 We can conclude from these results that normalizing our data is imperative to giving equal emphasis to our one-hot features and quantitative data features, but may result in skew due to normalizing high value quantitative feature values.

 #### EXAMPLE 3, From a relatively similar assortment of anime: